deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 ### Fill In The Gaps

-While it's quaint to suggest that [fundraising via Friends of GNOME](https://www.youtube.com/watch?v=ptltPdcXH0Q) pays for most of GNOME, there isn't a single GNOME Foundation member who believes this.
+While it's quaint to suggest that the Foundation pays for most of GNOME's development, as the `@gnome` Bluesky account keeps suggesting, there isn't a single GNOME Foundation member who believes this.

 The vast majority of GNOME's development comes from the hard work of folks at companies like Red Hat and Igalia.
 The majority of them get paid full-time to work on GNOME and then spend their evenings and weekends on their favourite hobby: hacking on GNOME.

 The rest of GNOME's development comes from volunteers, restricted grants, and contract work.
 The massive effort enabled by the [STF contract](https://blogs.gnome.org/tbernard/2025/04/11/gnome-stf-2024/) is a recent example.

 To my knowledge, other than the STF contract, the GNOME Foundation has only ever engaged in the act of software development via grants.
-This includes [work on GTK from 2018 to 2021](TODO: link), and the work on Digital Wellbeing and GLib in recent years.
+This includes work on GTK from [2018](https://blogs.gnome.org/foundation/2020/11/24/gtk-at-the-heart-of-gnome/) to [2022](https://web.archive.org/web/20220816015216/https://wiki.gnome.org/FoundationBoard/Minutes/20220112), and the work on Digital Wellbeing and GLib in recent years.
 There's absolutely nothing wrong with restricted grants and hopefully the Foundation continues to receive such grants.

 However, for the GNOME Foundation to fulfill its nonprofit mission, I believe its role is to "fill in the gaps."
 Companies like Red Hat and Canonical only have so many degrees of freedom --- the software they write will, generally, try to make their customers happy.
 That's just... how you run a company.
 But there are times when commercial incentives won't get certain software built.
 GNOME Calendar is, arguably, the most beautiful calendar app out there --- but it lacks essential features because it's 100% volunteer-built.
 GNOME's accessibility (#a11y) story gets better every release --- but major gaps exist, even in 2026.
 The diagram that follows is a doodle I created for the Fundraising Committee when I left:

 ![Filling The Gaps](/img/2025-12-31-gnome-foundation-fill-gaps.png)

 [The entire diagram](https://excalidraw.com/#json=3iN6VclACR5te9Czs5bHp,BlEAC-_2qLylKP_CuRBEkQ) can be seen on Excalidraw.
 This largely covers my outreach and fundraising strategy, but I'm happy to answer questions about it if anyone has them.
 There's nothing new in there.
 It mostly consists of things I've said in my blog, GUADEC 2025 keynote, or in public Matrix channels... but it puts it all in one place.

+### Include Infrastructure

+Where the Foundation has struggled to fund development, it has absolutely excelled at infrastructure.
+GNOME isn't just a CD-ROM full of packages anymore.
+Partnering with KDE, it's also the amazing [Flathub](https://flathub.org/) effort.
+It's also [GitLab](https://gitlab.gnome.org/).
+It's project walls, build pipelines, office tools, and an open source [Zoom replacement](https://meet.gnome.org/) for Foundation members.

+Some of this infrastructure serves users directly and the desktop wouldn't work without it.
+Other infrastructure ensures GNOME development can happen 24 hours a day.
+It's all essential.
+In 2026, infrastructure is part of the mission.

 ## Build An Institution